 In the late 1980s, Austin was seeing a significant change in demographics with Latinos from South America, Central America and Mexico migrating to the city.
 The Episcopal Diocese of Texas responded by founding El Buen Samaritano in a small rock house in South Austin.

-El Buen Samaritano opened in June 1987 with a mission to strengthen Austin families in need.
-By 1993, El Buen Samaritano offered health services through a clinic which served 350 people, almost doubling the amount from the previous year.
-And as the number of clients increased, El Buen Samaritano’s programs also began to grow.
+El Buen opened in June 1987 with a mission to strengthen Austin families.
+By 1993, we offered health services through a clinic that served 350 people, doubling the number of people served from the previous year.
+That year, the organization served 9,050 hot meals, distributed 1,400 food pantry bags, and gave 900 items to children through a clothing closet.

+El Buen’s success is the result of a clear vision and the dedication to see this vision through.
 From a small stone house to the beautiful three-building campus the organization occupies today, the commitment, hard work, contributions and support staff, volunteers, funders and our community.